VictorAMachado/BAFO/README.md

 Traditional monitoring approaches typically rely on:

 - amplitude thresholds
 - static statistical models

-However, these methods may struggle to detect **regime changes and structural faults** in complex systems.
+However, these methods often struggle to detect **regime changes and structural faults** in complex systems.

-The **BAFO framework** addresses this challenge by integrating:
+The **Bayesian Adaptive Fault Observer (BAFO)** addresses this challenge by integrating multivariate statistical monitoring with a probabilistic state observer.

-- multivariate statistical evidence
-- Bayesian probabilistic updates
+Key features of the proposed framework include:

-- temporal state observation
+- Probabilistic fault detection using a **Bayesian state observer**

-resulting in a monitoring method capable of detecting **regime divergence and fault evolution**.
+- Multivariate monitoring based on **Mahalanobis distance**
+- Benchmark comparison with **RMS threshold monitoring and PCA–MSPC**
+- Simulation of multiple industrial fault regimes
+- Visualization tools for **regime transitions and detection dynamics**

+Together, these components allow the monitoring framework to detect **regime divergence and fault evolution** while maintaining stability in the presence of transient disturbances.

 ---